Hastwell/Omukade.Cheyenne/README.md

 ### Rainier Dependencies with AutoPAR
 Before building this project, you'll need to run ManualPAR (part of the [Procedual Assembly Rewriter](https://github.com/Hastwell/Omukade.ProcedualAssemblyRewriter)) against the TCGL assemblies to produce a version with public members that can be accessed by this tool.
+Use arguments `--fetch-update --rainier-specific`.

 These assemblies need to be located in:
 ```